TITLE 89: SOCIAL SERVICES

 m) Control of the spread of infectious diseases and compliance with universal precautions.

-n) Assure non-discrimination in accordance with Section 240.320 of this Part and the Department's civil rights program.
+n) Assure nondiscrimination in accordance with Section 240.320 and the Department's civil rights program.

 p) Receive and resolve complaints as required by Section 240.1650.

-q) Develop an all hazards disaster operations plan to respond to emergency situations, including, but not limited to, medical emergencies, home or site-related emergencies, client-related emergencies, weather-related emergencies and vehicle/transportation emergencies.
+q) Develop an all hazards disaster operations plan to respond to emergency situations, including, but not limited to, medical emergencies, home or site-related emergencies, emergencies related to the participant, weather-related emergencies, and vehicle/transportation emergencies.

-r) Adequate supervision of all persons, both staff and volunteers, having direct contact with applicants/clients, as required by Section 240.1535 or 240.1555, respectively.
+r) Adequate supervision of all persons, both staff and volunteers, having direct service contact, as required by Section 240.1535 or 240.1555, respectively.

-s) Mandated reporting of all conditions or circumstances that place the applicant/client, or the applicant's/client's household, in imminent danger (e.g., situations of abuse or neglect), as required by 89 Ill.
+s) Mandated reporting of all conditions or circumstances that place the participant, or the participant's household, in imminent danger (e.g., situations of abuse or neglect), as required by 89 Ill.
 Adm.
 Code 270.

-t) Prohibiting the use of seclusion and/or restraint against an applicant/client unless supported by documentation in the Plan of Care and the employees have received training on restraint and seclusion practices.
+t) Prohibiting the use of seclusion and/or restraint against a participant, unless supported by documentation in the person-centered plan of care and the employees have received training on restraint and seclusion practices.

 u) Participate in all Department-mandated training for staff and volunteers, including, but not limited to: